-Assuming a public offering price of \$33.50 per share, we estimate that the net proceeds from the sale of the shares of common stock by us will be approximately \$27.3 million (or approximately \$31.5 million if the underwriters exercise in full their option to purchase additional shares of common stock from us), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the per share public offering price would increase (decrease) the net proceeds to us of this offering by approximately \$842,000 (or approximately \$968,000 if the underwriters elect to exercise their purchase option in full), after deducting estimated underwriting discounts and offering expenses.
+Assuming a public offering price of \$[•] per share, we estimate that the net proceeds from the sale of the shares of common stock by us will be approximately \$[•] million (or approximately \$[•] million if the underwriters exercise in full their option to purchase additional shares of common stock from us), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the per share public offering price would increase (decrease) the net proceeds to us of this offering by approximately \$[•] million (or approximately \$[•] million if the underwriters elect to exercise their purchase option in full), after deducting estimated underwriting discounts and offering expenses.

 We intend to use the net proceeds of the offering to support the growth of Orange Bank & Trust Company, including providing capital to Orange Bank & Trust Company to support growth of its operations, such as the expansion of its lending and wealth management activities, to support growth in HVIA's trust and wealth management business, to finance strategic acquisitions to the extent the opportunities arise and for other general corporate purposes, which could include other growth initiatives.
-We have no current plans, arrangements or understandings relating to any specific acquisition or similar transaction.
+We have no current plans, arrangements or understandings relating to any specific acquisition or similar transaction and management has not yet determined the types of businesses that they might target.